Foundations Cash ISA

 If a withdrawal is made, the value may only be replaced by further subscriptions where the annual investment limit for the relevant tax year has not been reached.

-Withdrawals should be requested by using one of our Withdrawal/Notification forms or by sending us a letter signed by whoever is authorised to operate the account.
-Withdrawals can also be requested online via our Ecology Interactive facility (restrictions apply).
+Withdrawals should be requested via our online service (restrictions apply).
+Withdrawals can also be requested by using one of our Withdrawal/Notification forms or by sending us a letter signed by whoever is authorised to operate the account.

 This Summary Box should be read in conjunction with the following leaflets before applying for a Foundations Cash ISA: